UbiquityRobotics/ubiquity_main/git_workflow.md

 `kinetic_master`.
 We can have Ubiquity Robotics specific releases are branched off one of these master releases.

-We can have as many itegration branches as we want.
+We can have as many integration branches as we want.
 Each integration branch should be for a specific set of features or bug fixes.
 For example, the unified launch files effort of Wayne and Rohan belongs in its own integration branch.
 Similarly, we should